goji vegan hotel Rhodes

 Many tour operators advertise themselves as “the best tour” of Rhodes with “100% customer satisfaction,” but these often turn out to be tourist traps.
 Ensure that there is enough space on the boat, it’s not overcrowded, and that there’s proper food available on board before booking!

-The small Greek island of Simi, with a picture perfect harbour lined with colourful neoclassical houses is a charming place to explore on a day trip from Rhodes.
-The fastest way to get to Symi is the speedboat tour from Rhodes Town harbour, which gets you there in about an hour.
+This small Greek island, with a picture perfect harbour lined with colourful neoclassical houses is a charming place to explore on a day trip from Rhodes.
+The fastest way to get to Symi is the speedboat tour from Rhodes, which gets you there in about an hour.
 Reserve a full day for this as tours usually leave from the harbour by 10 AM and return by 6 PM.

 While most Symi day trips give you a few hours on land, it’s not enough to explore the entire island.
 So, focus on a sight and choose the boat tour that takes you there!
 St. George Bay looks beautiful to us – boats stop here and give you time to swim.
 Another sightseeing option is visiting Panormitis monastery.